johnnyduo/SpriteOps/README.md

 ## 💡 Our Solution

-**SpriteOps** creates the first complete autonomous agent economy infrastructure on Hedera:
+**Aslan Agents** creates the first complete autonomous agent economy infrastructure on Hedera:

 1. **EIP-8004 Tokenized Agents**: Each AI agent is minted as an NFT with capabilities, trust scores, and service fees
 2. **x402 Payment Streaming**: Real-time micropayment streams with spending caps and auto-settlement